 Kaloi, L., (2019).
 Going to School with Myotonic Dystrophy: A Guide to Understanding Special Education and IDEA.
-Myotonic.
+Myotonic Dystrophy Foundation.

-©2019 by Myotonic.
+©2019 by the Myotonic Dystrophy Foundation.
 All rights reserved.
-This publication is provided free of charge by Myotonic.
+This publication is provided free of charge by the Myotonic Dystrophy Foundation.
 Wide dissemination is encouraged.
-Copies may be made and distributed in keeping with the following guidelines: The publication must be reproduced in its entirety, including pages containing information about Myotonic.
+Copies may be made and distributed in keeping with the following guidelines: The publication must be reproduced in its entirety, including pages containing information about the Myotonic Dystrophy Foundation.
 Copies of the publication may not be sold.
-7.19
+2.19